dasch-swiss/dsp-ui-lib/projects/knora-ui/src/lib/core/README.md

 ## Usage

-The `@knora/core` is a configuration handler for `@knora/api` which has all the services to make Knora-api requests.
+The core module is a configuration handler for DSP-JS-LIB (@knora/api npm package) which has all the services to make Knora-api requests.

-The following project-component example shows how to implement the two modules to get all projects form Knora.
+The following project-component example shows how to implement the two modules to get all projects from DSP-API.

 ```typescript
 import { Component, Inject, OnInit } from '@angular/core';